 - If the potatoes are large dice, it will take a little longer to cook.

-- If you find that the potatoes are starting to stick, add more coconut oil.
+- If you find that the potatoes are starting to stick, add more coconut oil or avocado oil.

 You can also try these Baked Cauliflower Hash Brown Patties, it’s another fantastic meal prep recipe.

 Sweet Potato Hashbrowns

 - Heat a medium-large cast iron skillet over medium heat.
 Add coconut oil and melt.

 - Once the skillet is hot, add the diced sweet potatoes.
 Let the potatoes sit and stir after about three minutes.
 Reeat this a second time.

 - Cook for a total of 10-12 minutes, stirring constantly so it doesn't burn to the bottom.
 If you find it's starting to stick add a little more coconut oil.
 Taste and adjust seasonings to taste.
 Cook until tender.

 - Serve on the side of your favorite breakfast, I prefer a fried or poached egg added on top.